Focused Ultrasound for Early Alzheimer's Disease

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are actively using certain medications for cognition like Aduhelm, Leqembi, or Kisunla.

-What data supports the effectiveness of the treatment Low-Intensity Focused Ultrasound Pulsation (LIFUP) for early Alzheimer's disease?
+What evidence suggests that Low-Intensity Focused Ultrasound Pulsation (LIFUP) might be an effective treatment for early Alzheimer's Disease?

 Susan Y Bookheimer, PhD